 Construction Home Loans

 It is ideal that all costs are included as part of a single fixed price building contract.
 If you have minor quotes such as carpets, pool or landscaping that you want to arrange yourself then you will have to pay these costs out of your own pocket if they are not part of the contract.
 This will increase the deposit you need.
-The reason that a Lender will only pay costs that are part of a single contract is so that one builder is responsible for the entire project.
+The reason that a construction mortgage lender will only pay costs that are part of a single contract is so that one builder is responsible for the entire project.

 In the above example the customer has contributed $100,000 or a 20% deposit to avoid mortgage insurance.
 The deposit of the customer must be paid first and then the lender will pay the rest.
 At each stage the customer will get an invoice from the builder and will need to provide a written request to the bank to release the payment to the builder.
 This gives the customer control of the process so if there is any dispute with the builder as to the work done the bank will not release payment to the builder until the customer authorises this.

-Further considerations with Construction Home Loans
+Further considerations of Construction Home Loans

-Government Grants for First home Buyers can help but only when you start building
+Government Grants for first home buyers can help but only when you start building